-We will pass some villages along the way.
+You will pass some villages along the way.
 Usually visitors stay at one of the inns in Ujung Genteng beach, since there is not any accommodation, restaurant, or campsites near the conservatory.

-There are other places in the land of Sunda where we can observe wild and exotic animals.
+There are other places in the land of Sunda where you can observe wild and exotic animals.
 Taman Safari Indonesia in Cisarua, Puncak would be the number one in the list.
 But, if you prefer to see sea creatures, you should visit Jakarta Aquarium.
 Then, visit Taman Mini Indonesia Indah for its bird parks.
 Last but not least, Ragunan Zoo with its Schmutzer Center for the gorilla also has its own appeal.